replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 we've made to the application by creating a new release.
 This process will be familiar to you if you have completed the [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-your-application-with-replicated) lab.
-If not, you may want to go throght lab to learn a bit more about how releases and release channels work.
+If not, you may want to go through that lab to learn a bit more about how releases and release channels work.

 A Quick Look at Release Channels